KurtWagner/zlinter/README.md

     ```shell
     zig build lint

-    // or be specific with paths
+    // OR be specific with paths
     zig build lint -- src/ file.zig
     ```